President’s auto-jobs-over-environment move a no-win for air

 Puzzling it is why most of the motoring public is not standing tall in opposition against the emissions-standards and improved engine-performance rollbacks.

-As for me, after I learned of such a move, this one as counterintuitive as they come, my thinking was something along the lines of this country going back to the days when air pollution from transportation was a cause of major concern.
+As for me, after I learned of such a move, this one as counterintuitive as they come, my thinking was something along the lines of this country going back to the days when air pollution from transportation was a major, major cause of concern.
+What I’m talking about is mid-1940s pollution in L.A.
 Hopefully, you can understand why it is I would feel that way.
 Maybe you are thinking the same.

 As it were, you would probably be interested in knowing that, according to one source, here in the United States, in 2016 a total 17.5-or-so-million new vehicles were purchased.
-And you can bet your bottom dollar – and you’d probably be correct – that but a small fraction of those sales would be vehicles fitting the description of no- and ultra-low-emissions cars and trucks.
+And you can bet your bottom dollar – and you’d probably be correct – that but a small fraction of those sales would be vehicles fitting the description of no- and near-zero-emissions cars and trucks.
 In my book, that’d be a bet I would make.

 Now, as to the auto-jobs-versus-the-environment argument, well, from where I sit, that’s just a bunch of baloney.
-Nor reason whatsoever why it can’t be a “the-economy-plus-the-environment” tack.
+No reason whatsoever why it can’t be a “the-economy-plus-the-environment” tack.
 California is living proof of that.
-No need for argument – period.
+It’s a fact.

 And, in the transportation arena, it is no different.
 The reality is that if incentivization of more eco-friendly vehicles kicked into high gear and there was greater market penetration with the aim of promoting said vehicles, I mean really promoting such, I have every confidence sales of eco-friendly cars and trucks would be much more brisk.